 What is happening to bookkeeping and clerical roles?

-Roles the BLS expects to decline are built around tasks that fit AI's current strengths: data entry, transaction categorisation, invoice matching, bank reconciliation.
+Roles the BLS expects to decline are built around tasks that fit AI's current strengths: data entry, transaction categorization, invoice matching, bank reconciliation.
 High-volume work on structured data with predictable rules.
-Roles the BLS expects to grow depend on interpretation, advisory work, and professional judgement, which AI still handles poorly.
+Roles the BLS expects to grow depend on interpretation, advisory work, and professional judgment, which AI still handles poorly.
 What matters is whether automatable tasks make up most of a given job or just a fraction of it.

 Manual invoice processing costs $15.97 per invoice; automated processing brings that to $3.24, roughly an 80 percent reduction in per-invoice cost.
 (IOFM / Ardent Partners, reported by Precoro)